knative/docs/serving/samples/telemetry-go/README.md

 ## Deploy the Service

-Deploy the Knative Serving sample:
+Deploy this application to Knative Serving:
 ```
 kubectl apply -f serving/samples/telemetry-go/
 ```